 I’m interested in many aspects of sustainability, but have specialized in water policy for the last 15 years.
 Currently, I’m engaged in research on marine debris (locally and globally) and on the ways young people are active in politics.
 I also have a lifelong interest in political art.

-Working with a group of students to collect marine litter in Kollam, Kerala, India.
+Working with a group of SCUBA divers and students to collect marine litter in Kovalam, Kerala, India.

 This photo is from a trip to the West Bank in the summer of 2018 as a part of the PAYCE program